mathanroot/cicdnodeapp/README.md

-Automate Code Deployment Using CI/CD Pipeline (GitHub Actions)

-In this project,
+Automate Code Deployment Using CI/CD Pipeline (GitHub Actions) I have create a simple node js project for CI/CD Pipeline In this project,
 FIRST CREATE A REPO
 THEN WRITE A FILES (LIKE app.js,package.json,Dockerfile)